On the role of continuous symmetries in the solution of the 3D Euler fluid equations and related models: A new family of models of 3D Euler flows of stagnation-point type: continuous symmetries and proof of finite-time blowup

-where $\hat{\mbf{e}}_z$ is the unit vector in direction $z$.
-The new term can be considered as a continuous deformation of the convective derivative term, a familiar procedure in more tractable 1D fluid models \cite{morlet1998further, okamoto2000some, okamoto2008generalization, matsumoto2016one}.
-An exact solution of this new model is given again by ansatz \eqref{eq:u_Gibbon}--\eqref{eq:Helm}, where the scalar function $\omega$ again satisfies \eqref{eq:vort} while the scalar function $\gamma$ satisfies the modified equation
+where $\hat{\mbf{e}}_\mathrm{z}$ is the unit vector in direction $z$.
+An exact solution of this new model is given by ansatz \eqref{eq:u_Gibbon}--\eqref{eq:vort} along with \eqref{eq:gamma_lambda}, and the case $\lambda=0$ corresponds exactly to the original 3D Euler equations.
+The new term in \eqref{eq:model} is a continuous deformation of the convective derivative term, a familiar procedure in more tractable 1D fluid models \cite{morlet1998further, okamoto2000some, okamoto2008generalization, matsumoto2016one}.
+It keeps the variational structure intact (e.g., symmetries and constants of motion), which allows for the study of the role of initial conditions on the finite-time singularity of the solutions, even for the original problem $\lambda=0$.